tongvtdan/apillis-mfg/.qoder/quests/improve-workflow-based-on-schema.md

 ### 3.4 Workflow Stage Definitions
 Based on the Factory Pulse blueprint, the following workflow stages will be implemented for the Apillis organization:

+### 3.5 Project Interface Enhancement
+The existing Project interface in the TypeScript types will be enhanced to include the workflow_definition_id field to properly reference workflow definitions.
+This field already exists in the database schema but needs to be added to the TypeScript interface for proper type safety and IDE support.

 | Stage Order | Stage Name | Slug | Description |
 |-------------|------------|------|-------------|